IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 To create a new User, follow these steps:

-1. Navigate to the Users page using the **SETTINGS** link in the navigation bar.
+* Navigate to the Users page using the **SETTINGS** link in the navigation bar.

-2. Select the _**Users**_ link in the left panel navigation.
+* Select the _**Users**_ link in the left panel navigation.

-3. Use the **CREATE USER** action button to bring up the creation form:
+* Use the **CREATE USER** action button to bring up the creation form:

 ![](img/image30.png)

-1. As described above, there are a few fields that are mandatory to create a user: Full Name, User Name \(must be unique\), Password and Reenter Password, and Organization, which is a dropdown selection list of the Agencies created above.
+* As described above, there are a few fields that are mandatory to create a user: Full Name, User Name \(must be unique\), Password and Reenter Password, and Organization, which is a dropdown selection list of the Agencies created above.
+Please make sure these are filled out.

-2. Then select none, one, or many roles, modules, and user groups for each user:
+* Select none, one, or many roles, modules, and user groups for each user:

   a.
 Role - sets the permissions of the user \(i.e. Edit, Flag, etc.\)